 Populations of small mammals boom during the wetter years, when a network of ephemeral lakes become breeding sites for migratory birds.
 Burrowing frogs that have been lying dormant under the sand waiting for rain, also emerge at this time.

-AWC’s Mala reintroduction program at Newhaven began with an urgent intervention in 2017, triggered by a substantial decline in the Watarrka National Park insurance population.
+AWC’s reintroduction program at Newhaven began with the Mala in 2017, an urgent intervention triggered by a substantial decline in the Watarrka National Park insurance population.
 Working with the Northern Territory Government, AWC undertook an emergency translocation of 27 Mala to Newhaven.
 Since then, AWC has carried out two further reintroductions, transferring 34 Mala from Scotia in 2018 and 9 individuals from Alice Springs Desert Park in 2019.
-In 2020, the last of the Mala from AWC’s Scotia Wildlife Sanctuary were restored to their historical range in Australia’s red centre – marking the final round of AWC’s planned Mala releases into Newhaven’s Stage 1 fenced area.
+In 2020, the last of the Mala from AWC’s Scotia Wildlife Sanctuary were restored to their historical range in Australia’s red centre – marking the final round of AWC’s planned Mala releases into Newhaven’s fenced area.

-That same year 29 Red-tailed Phascogales were reintroduced in June, followed by another 61 sub-adults in November.
+That same year 29 Red-tailed Phascogales were reintroduced in June, followed by another 61 sub-adults in November and a further 25 adults in April 2021.